13 Marketing Campaigns You Should Try This Summer – For Restaurants!

 If I were you, I’d steal a few of these ideas, or learn about current popular summer campaigns and piggyback on their popularity by creating your own local version.

-Create a partner package.
+Create a partner package

 Partner with other local, small businesses to help everyone generate more business by passing off customers to one another.

-For instance, my father owns a dry cleaners so he partners with the busy restaurant down the street.
+For instance, my father owns a dry cleaner, so he partners with the busy restaurant down the street.
 If anyone spills anything on their clothes, the restaurant offers the customer(s) a free $10 gift card to his store.

-Market your business at festivals and other summer events.
+Market your business at festivals and other summer events

 Why not take advantage of all the summer events happening locally?
 Here’s a how-to on getting started promoting at fairs and other summer events.
 Check it out.

-Host a Small Business Saturday or a Restaurant Week on a local scale.
+Host a Small Business Saturday or a Restaurant Week on a local scale

-That’s okay though because you can be the ring leader of your own Small Business Saturday or Restaurant Week by rounding up all of the local small businesses in the area and getting them on board.
+That’s okay though because you can be the ringleader of your own Small Business Saturday or Restaurant Week by rounding up all of the local small businesses in the area and getting them on board.

 This will probably take a significant amount of work so I suggest getting another entrepreneur to help you.

-Take your food business on the road.
+Take your food business on the road

 If you’ve been pondering taking a stab at buying a food truck, there is no better time than summer to try things out.